 At the end of my Bordeaux study abroad program in 2016, I resolved not to lose all the progress I’d made in those four months.
-I had moved on to an anglophone country, however, so I had to go out of my way to keep practicing my French.
+I had moved on to another program in an anglophone country though, so I had to go out of my way to keep practicing my French.

 So if you’re looking for a good laugh while still working on your French, here are the YouTubers I’d recommend.